All of our content is written by humans, not robots. Learn More

 How To Disable Home Security Alarms

 • Make sure it’s safe.
 First, make sure that you aren’t currently being burgled.
-If you are, here’s what to do after a home invasion.
+If you are, here’s how to survive a home invasion and here’s what to do after a home break-in.
 If not, continue through the steps below.

 • Change your batteries.
+Not all beeps coming from your security panel are alarm sirens.
 A low or dead backup battery may cause the beeping.
 You can replace or remove it by opening your control panel, identifying the battery, disconnecting it from the circuit board, and reconnecting a replacement battery (red wire then black wire).

 • Check your transformer.
 If your keypad says something like “no AC,” you may have a loss of AC power from a wall outlet.
 The issue can be in the transformer itself or in the wall outlet.
 First, check that the plug is connected securely.
 If it’s not loose, you may need to consult an electrician regarding your outlet or circuit breaker.
 In the meantime, unplug the transformer so the beeping stops.